 How to Eat Tempura

-Nevertheless, there are some typical ways of eating Tempura that many Japanese love.
-Therefore, today I want to introduce them.
+Nonetheless, there are some basic ways of eating Tempura favored by many, and today for beginners, I will introduce them.

 Dip in Ponzu Sauce

 Some Japanese like eating Tempura dipping in Ponzu sauce made with citrus fruit juice, soy sauce, and brewed vinegar.